KAKC: KBBJ, Clear Channel Communications (1982–1987)

+KAKC, iHeartMedia (1987–present)

-John Henry and Spencer Rhodes had a morning show that featured County and Western swing and early rock and roll.
+In 1987, the station's call sign changed again, from KBBJ to KAKC, which ironically was the same call sign used by their former rival (now KCFO) in 1957.
+The format was oldies, including a morning show with popular DJs John Henry and Spencer Rhodes that featured County and Western swing and early rock and roll.
 They featured many artists from the 1930s and the 1940s.
 Two of the core artists were Hank Williams and Bob Wills.
 The program often broadcast from the Cain's Ballroom in Tulsa.
 The show concentrated on the early years of Rock and Roll and had many of the original artists in studio who gave interviews and spoke of their own upbringings.
-These artists included the Shirelles, Chubby Checker, Chuck Berry, Hank Williams' backup musicians and driver of their tour bus, Roy Orbison, Bo Diddley who in an interview with Spencer Rhodes spoke of his days picking cotton as a child.
+These artists included The Shirelles, Chubby Checker, Chuck Berry, Hank Williams' backup musicians and driver of their tour bus, Roy Orbison, Bo Diddley who in an interview with Spencer Rhodes spoke of his days picking cotton as a child.
 There were other artists from the 1940s and 1950s who played the state fair circuits later in life and visited Tulsa.
 They stopped by the studio and gave interviews to John Henry and Spencer Rhodes' early morning Country Swing and Rock and Roll show known as the "Hillbilly Hit Parade."

-Sports and Talk
+In 1990, the station changed formats again, from oldies to CNN headline News.
+The popular morning show ended, although John Henry moved to an afternoon slot and a simulcast blues show with KMOD-FM also continued.
+The next year, Henry's timeslot was moved to afternoons.

-On April 16, 2007, KAKC changed its format to sports, with programming from ESPN Radio.
+In 2007, KAKC changed its format to sports, with programming from ESPN Radio.

+In 2008, Bain Capital and Thomas H. Lee Partners bought Clear Channel Communications for $26.7 billion in a leveraged buyout and took the company private.
+By that time, Clear Channel owned about 850 radio stations plus other media outlets.

+In 2014, Clear Channel changed their name to iHeartMedia, and in 2018 they filed for Chapter 11 bankruptcy to restructure its $20 billion debt that it still owed from the money borrowed during the leveraged buyout.
+In 2019, iHeartMedia returned as a publicly traded company.

+Meanwhile, during this period of restructuring, the station changed programming formats again.
 In 2015, KAKC became the local network affiliate of CBS Sports Radio.
 It was the Tulsa radio home for the Oklahoma City Thunder, the Tulsa Roughnecks FC and the Cleveland Browns Radio Network.

-On September 15, 2021, KAKC changed its format from sports to conservative talk, branded as "1300 The Patriot".
+In 2021, KAKC changed its format from sports to conservative talk, branded as "1300 The Patriot".
 It began carrying many of the hosts from co-owned Premiere Networks, as well as shows from Westwood One and the Salem Radio Network.

+On September 9, 2024, KAKC began simulcasting on KTGX-HD2 and translator K228BR 93.5 FM Tulsa.